AlgoMaster Newsletter

 Let’s walk through what happens when a user creates a post with an image or video.

-request with the post text, timestamp, and media URL.
-The Post Service saves the new post in the database with themedia_url
+3. Client creates the post: After the upload completes, the client sends a POST /posts request with the post text, timestamp, and media URL.
+The Post Service saves the new post in the database with the media_url included.

 How Media is Delivered